katejarne/RNNs_for_DM_and_time_representation/README.md

 # Task are:
 - Perceptual Decision making with time delay (analysis changing time of integration or delay)
+- Perceptual Decision making with "Robust" trained with different sizes of integration time.
 - Perceptual Decision making with time ramp
 - Perceptual DM with different integrations times
 - Simple pulse copy with time Delay (analysis changing time delay)